 I have done searches on all the children listed to William and Catherine in each census, trying to positively tie them all together as the same family but have no conclusive evidence yet.
 Given the approx birth years of William and Catherine as stated on the census forms they would likely be married around 1860 and likely to have a large family with births spanning 20 years or more.
-The other unusual thing is that there are very few grandchilden attributed to William and Catherine.
-I only know of the five children born to Alice and her husband Arthur and there I am puzzled as to the reason their daughter Kitty was born in Port Talbot.
+It appears that the only grandchildren that William and Catherine had were the family of the daughter Catherine and their daughter Alice.

-Children of William & Catherine Top of page
+Children of Willliam & Catherine Top of page

 Jeremiah - 1865: There is a birth registration for a Jeremiah Donoghue in Cardiff in 1865 and a registration of death in 1929.
 Jeremiah married Bridget Coleman in Cardiff in 1886, Bridget was considerably older than Jeremiah and there were no children from this marriage.
 There are census entries for the couple living at 10 Pendoylan Street in 1891, 6 Tyndall Street in 1901 and still at Tyndall Street in 1911.

-Margaret 1869: There is a birth registration for Margaret Donoghue in Cardiff in 1869.
-Margaret married James Brennan in Cardiff in 1892.
+Margaret 1869: There is a birth registration for Margaret Donoghue in Cardiffin 1869.
+In 1892 Margaret married James Brennan in Cardiff in 1892.
 There were no children from this marriage.
 In 1911 Margaret and James are living in Pellet Street.
 Margaret appears to have been a bit light fingered and was sent to prison on two occassions for stealing clothing.
 Margaret died in 1944 in Cardiff.

 William - 1872: There is a birth registration for William Donoghue in Cardiff in 1872.
 William never married and died in Cardiff in 1941.
 In 1911 he is living with his sister Mary (Mary Lindsay) in Springfield Place, Canton.